My New Pink Ribbon – Branded.

-I had shown only a little restraint in not searching every corner of the Internet for information about fine needle aspirations and core needle biopsies of the breast – the latter sounding more ominous – before I showed up at Scottsdale Healthcare yesterday afternoon for a core needle biopsy.
-Once again supine in a small room illuminated only by images on an ultrasound monitor and the kindness of two technicians, I was out of sync and discombobulated by the not knowing what was in store for me.
-More in denial than fear, I went by myself, choosing to keep things light for my husband and for my best friend, relegating it to the level of an annual teeth cleaning or a pap smear.
+In the past 10 days, I have shown some restraint.
+I have not searched every corner of the Internet for information about fine needle aspirations and core needle biopsies of the breast – the latter always sounding more ominous – before showing up for it at Scottsdale Healthcare this morning.
+Supine in a small room illuminated only by images on an ultrasound monitor and the kindness of two technicians, I was again discombobulated by the not knowing what was in store for me.
+More in denial than fear, I went by myself this morning.
+I am choosing to keep things light for my husband and for my best friend, relegating it to the level of an annual teeth cleaning or a pap smear.

 In no uncertain terms, I told the technicians I did not want to be talked through the procedure.
 I just wanted it to be over.
 But when they veered from the script I had prepared in my head with the doctor announcing they would be doing three biopsies, panic rose the way it does when the pilot announces turbulence up ahead.
 “Three?”
 Nobody had said anything about a third; I had barely begun to accept the existence of a second.
-Again, “Three?”
+“Three?”
 Were they sure?
 How could there possibly be three tumors in a breast that had passed four mammograms?
 Yes, they were sure.
 The other doctor had ordered three biopsies.
-I had no choice but to settle in, soon to be transfixed by the images swirling on the monitor.
-Relatively painless except when I allowed myself to consider the length of the hollow needle piercing my skin and making its way through three benign or cancerous somethings, and extracting tissue, it was the stuff of The Learning Channel.
+With no other choice, I settled in, soon to be transfixed by other-worldly images swirling on a monitor.
+Painless except when I allowed myself to consider the length of the hollow needle piercing my skin and making its way through three benign or cancerous somethings, and extracting tissue.
+It was the stuff of The Learning Channel.

 Had I known what they were doing by the time they got to the third tumor under my right arm, I like to think I would have protested the metal marker being placed deep within my breast tissue, in the shape of the ribbon synonymous with the Susan G. Komen Foundation and the search for a cure.
-I have grown to despise that ribbon.
+I have grown to despise that ribbon, all over the place last month.
 I have grown to despise doing things on the count of three.
 “Relax.
 One.
 A little poke.
 Two.
 Lidocaine going in.
 Three.”
 Then a sound like a staple gun.
 “You’re doing great.”
 Three times, I did great.
 I did really great on the third one, an awkwardly positioned tumor under my right arm.
-I didn’t realize just how awkward until the surprise mammogram, an undignified and ungainly dance with a cheery technician charged with compressing my small punctured breast between the two plates in such a manner that the surgeon would be able to see the new metal marker.
+I didn’t realize just how awkward until the subsequent surprise mammogram, an undignified and ungainly dance with a cheery technician charged with compressing my small punctured breast between the two plates in such a manner that the surgeon would be able to see the new metal marker.
 Surgeon.
 Surgeon?
 Nobody had said anything about surgery.
 Or had they?
-After much repositioning and squeezing and retaking of pictures, a Wizard of Oz in another room was satisfied with the X-ray.
+After much repositioning and squeezing and retaking of pictures, the Wizard of Oz in another room gave a thumbs-up.
+He was satisfied with the X-ray picture – with its clarity.

 Beaming, the technician presented what had been declared a satisfactory mammogram picture of my breast.
 There it was.
 Right there on the bottom right of the screen, I saw the metal tissue marker fashioned in the shape of the breast cancer awareness ribbon.